ErnestWetherell/HW5-Testing-Ernest/README.md

 - Created a test under `/tests/integration/test_order_integration.py` using the built-in `tmp_path` **fixture**.
 - This test verifies interaction between `load_order`, `bulk_total`, and `write_receipt`.
 - It uses temporary files (no manual cleanup) to simulate a real end-to-end workflow.

+## Regression testing
+- Added `tests/regression/test_apply_discount_bug.py` to lock in the fix for the original bug where `apply_discount(price, percent)` treated `percent` as a decimal instead of a percentage.
+The test would fail on the buggy version and now passes.